Delete instances from the layer

 Remove All Exposures

-* Remove instance head will remove the current instance head.
+* Delete instance head will remove the current instance head.

 If we position ourselves on the first instance, A, the content will disappear, but the instance will still exists, and the following instances will not be moved to the left.